sylviajebet/at-ussd-app/README.md

 3. **Set up environment variables**

-    Create a `.env` file in the root directory and add your credentials:
+    Create a `.env` file in the root directory and add your credentials

+    (A `.env.example` file is provided in this repository to act as an example):
     ```env
     AT_API_KEY=your_africastalking_api_key
     AT_USERNAME=your_africastalking_username